Paying for regional transit

 |Rental car sales tax||0.8 percent ($0.80 on a $100 car rental)|

-* These rates include expanded transit funding approved by regional voters in November 2016: an additional 0.5 percent sales and use tax beginning in April 2017; an additional 0.8 percent MVET tax beginning with March 2017 initial and renewal registrations; and a new property tax of $0.25 per $1,000 of assessed valuation beginning in January 2017.
+* These rates include tax increases to fund expanded transit approved by regional voters in November 2016: an additional 0.5 percent sales and use tax effective April 1, 2017; an additional 0.8 percent Motor Vehicle Excise Tax (MVET, or car tabs) beginning March 1, 2017, with new and renewal vehicle registrations; and a new property tax of $0.25 per $1,000 of assessed valuation beginning January 1, 2017.
 An additional rental car increase of up to 1.372 percent ($1.37 on a $100 car rental) can be authorized by the Sound Transit Board in the future.

 For more information: